robertZaufall/mindmanager_ai/readme.md

 ## macOS
 ![Example](doc/anim_neu_2.gif)

-Note: Image generation with DALL-E-3 or SD3 needs far more time than in these animations.
+Note: Image generation with DALL-E 3 or SD3 needs far more time than in these animations.
 More animated examples are in the `doc` folder.

 ## Features